Accredited Psychotherapist, Life Coach and Supervisor

 Existential and The Transpersonal:

-An Existential and Transpersonal apporach will provide you with the space to further understand life’s big questions… and there are many!
+An Existential and Transpersonal approach will provide you with the space to further understand life’s big questions… and there are many!

 What is life?